puppetlabs/puppet-specifications/language/expressions.md

   value. **PUP-???
 Open Issue**
 * Evaluation of parameter lookup is evaluation order dependent and that resource instantiation is lazily evaluated.
-* Note that meta parameters only include values for what has explicitly been assigned as they defaults are evaluated late, and may depend on other values.
+* Note that metaparameters only include values for what has explicitly been assigned as they defaults are evaluated late, and may depend on other values.
-* Note that meta-parameters is an open ended concept where each meta-parameter defines its own behavior.
+* Note that metaparameters is an open ended concept where each metaparameter defines its own behavior.

 #### Resource Type [ ]